AppScriptIO/appDeploymentLifecycle/documentation/systemProvisionGuide/Guide to setting up Windows environment for development.md

         - powershell (administrative privilages) `wsl --set-default-version 2` & `wsl --set-version Debian 2` then verify `wsl --list --verbose`
         - WSL2 files can be access through path `\\wsl$` (network sharing can be kept disabled)
 - WSL2 related installations: (WSL2 update allows calling wsl commands from windows)
-    - TODO: setup wslgit which will allow to use a single installation of git on WSL - https://github.com/andy-5/wslgit or https://github.com/hangxingliu/wslgit
+    - use native docker integrated with WSl2.
-    - TODO: use native docker on wsl2
+- [WSL1] TODO: setup wslgit which will allow to use a single installation of git on WSL - https://github.com/andy-5/wslgit or https://github.com/hangxingliu/wslgit
 - Download & install distro from Windows store.
 Lunch the distro and set username & password.
 - Setup development environment using appDeploymentLifecycle repository powershell script.
     - `yarn run provisionOS` run it through Windows Node's installation, rather than under the newly installed WSL.